Article Categories

 Step 3: Configure SSH Authentication

 Ansible uses SSH to connect to remote hosts and execute commands.
-By default, Ansible uses user account you're currently logged in with to connect to remote hosts.
-However, it's best practice to create a separate user account for Ansible and configure SSH authentication to use public-key authentication instead of passwords.
+It's best practice to create a separate user account for Ansible and configure SSH public-key authentication.

-When prompted, press Enter to accept default file location and leave passphrase blank.
+When prompted, press Enter to accept the default file location and leave the passphrase blank for automation purposes.

-Replace hostname with hostname or IP address of each remote host.
-You will need to enter password for each remote host first time you connect.
+Replace hostname with the hostname or IP address of each remote host.
+Test the connection

 Step 4: Configure SSH Connection Settings